kivy/python-for-android/README.md

 - Support SDL2
 - Support multiple bootstraps (user-chosen java + NDK code)
 - Support python3
-- Support some kind of binary distribution (?)
+- Support some kind of binary distribution
   (including on Windows)
-- Be a standalone Pypi module (?)
+- Be a standalone Pypi module

-This is in a very early stage.
+This is at an early (but working!) stage.
 The following command will try to download and build some recipes.
 It should duplicate the functionality of distribute.sh (and you can build an apk with the result using build.py!), but the code is currently bad and only the few essential